ostercloud/12345-aws-12345-martians-prod/README.md

   }
 }
 ```
 the default bucket name in this repo is `martian-prod-tfstate`.
-Enabling Encryption on the bucket is highly recomended.
+Since AWS S3 bucket names are globally unique, you will need to change this to a unique name in your account. **Enabling Encryption and Versioning on the bucket is highly recomended**.

 ## Initialize
 After setting your credentials and creating the s3 bucket in your AWS Account, you should be able to initialize your terraform repo.